 I think we need to start with two sites, one is the London Gazette, the other is the Commonwealth War Graves Commission.
 Both sites are brilliant, and all research is free, and open to all.
 In fact as a starter, ready this account of The 23rd (Service) Battalion Royal Fusiliers (First Sportsman's) A Record of its Services in the Great War, 1914-1919 by Fred Ward.

-After a read through, there is an entire list of service personnel who were killed, and also a massive listing of medal honours.
-You can search on the basic detail of some of these people at the CWGC to verify these facts, plus details such as grave registration reports and headstone listings; and also try the same names in the London Gazette.
+You can search on the basic detail of people at the CWGC to verify any facts, plus details such as grave registration reports and headstone listings; and also try the same names in the London Gazette.
 If you have access to Ancestry, for example, you can further research a persons records prior to the war, in particular the 1911 census; and also you may find a medal card and also a will with direct links to other members of the family.
 These last three access points will often confirm the same detail.
 The latter is free in any local library.

 There are also a number of Army Lists, mostly officers.
 These are difficult to find in a search, but here is a start :

 One point that I should note is that military records are very impersonal, they are name, rank and serial number.
 It is really difficult to find personal details about a person when you only have a surname and an initial.
 Good luck on this.
 Actually, this is not entirely accurate, as I have now also found the records of the National Archive Discovery service.
 They are brief detail, in many instances, but incredibly useful in confirming name, rank and regimental number.

 Formed in 1859, as a Volunteer Light Infantry; formed into three battalions in 1914.
 It appears to have been largely an Officers Training Corps during the Great War.
 Wilfred Owen was one of the many officers who began their careers in the Artists Rifles.